cvs-health/testaro/README.md

 Testaro can poll servers for jobs to be performed.

-An instance of Testaro is an _agent_ and has an identifier specified by `AGENT`.
-A Testaro instance identifies itself when polling servers, allowing servers to decide whether to give the instance a job to do.
+An instance of Testaro is an _agent_.
+A Testaro instance identifies itself when polling servers, allowing servers to decide whether to give the instance a job to do and whether to accept a report from the instance.
+It also identifies itself in any report that it creates.

 The URLs polled by Testaro are specified by `JOB_URLS`.
-The format of that environment variable is a `+`-delimited list of URLs, including schemes.
-If one of the URLs is `https://testrunner.org/a11ytest/api/job`, and if a Testaro instance has the agent ID `tester3`, then a job request is a `GET` request to `https://testrunner.org/a11ytest/api/job?agent=tester3`.
+The format of that environment variable is a `+`-delimited list of URLs, including schemes and agent authentications.
+One of the URLs might be `https://testrunner.org/a11ytest/api/job/tester3:secretsauce` or `https://testrunner.org/a11ytest/api/job?agent=tester3:secretsauce`.
+In these examples, the final URL segment or the query parameter is an agent authentication agreed to between the agent and a server.
+Such a URL can then be the requested resource in a `GET` request asking the server to assign a job to the instance.

 Once a Testaro instance obtains a network job, Testaro performs it and adds the result data to the job, which then becomes the job report.
-Testaro sends the report in a `POST` request to the URL specified by the `sendReportTo` property of the job.
+Testaro also makes its `AGENT` value the value of the `sources.agent` property of the report.
+Testaro then sends the report in a `POST` request to the URL specified by the `sendReportTo` property of the job.

+That `sendReportTo` property may contain a substring bounded by brackets, as in `https://serverx.org/[SERVERXAGENT]`.
+If it does, Testaro substitutes the value of its `SERVERXAGENT` environment variable for the brackets and the substring they enclose.
+That potentially modified `sendReportTo` property is the URL of the `POST` request.
+That environment variable has a value agreed to between the agent and the server.

 Network watching can be repeated or 1-job.
-One-job watching stops after 1 job has been performed.
+1-job watching stops after 1 job has been performed.

 After checking all the URLs in succession without getting a job from any of them, Testaro waits for a prescribed time before continuing to check.